A combinatorial approach to the structure of locally inverse semigroups: Some special classes of locally inverse semigroups

 \section{Some special classes of locally inverse semigroups}

-In this last section we study the structure of the rbliw-graphs for special classes of locally inverse semigroups.
-We begin by relating some $\Dc$-classes structural properties with structural properties about rbliw-graphs.
+In this last section, we study the structure of the rbliw-graphs for special classes of locally inverse semigroups.
+Some of these classes include normal bands, normal bands of groups, left [right] generalized inverse semigroups, generalized inverse semigroups, $E$-solid locally inverse semigroups, strict regular semigroups and idempotent generated locally inverse semigroups.

+We begin by relating some $\Dc$-class structural properties with structural properties about rbliw-graphs.
 Let $\ol{\Ga}$ be the graph obtained from an liw-graph $\Ga$ by deleting all arrows.
 By Proposition \ref{id_inv}, the elements of a $\Dc$-class $\Dcc_e$ of $S$ are all idempotents \iff\ the bipartite graph $\ol{\Ga}_e$ is complete.
 Thus we have the following trivial result:

 \begin{prop} Let $S$ be a locally inverse semigroup $S$ and $e\in E(S)$.
 Then $\Dcc_e$ is a rectangular band \iff\ $\ol{\Ga}_e$ is a complete bipartite graph.
 Thus, $S$ is a normal band \iff\ $\ol{\Ga}_e$ is a complete bipartite graph for all $e\in E(S)$. \end{prop}